Durango Wild Soul

 Wild Soul is a nonprofit nature-connection program currently in its fifth year of operation serving children and teens through immersive, and deeply connective nature-based experiences.
 Our programs currently include:

-Wild Soul is run as a collaborative leadership model.
+collaborative leadership model.
 Our small administrative team currently includes an executive director, program director and program coordinator, all deeply dedicated to the vision of our organization and steeped in the philosophy of our programs.
 The administrative coordinator would be working to support this team, maintain and improve organizational systems and provide administrative stability.

 What We Are Looking ForWild Soul is seeking a Part-Time Administrative Coordinator to join our existing administrative team.
 The Administrative Coordinator’s primary focus is to build and maintain efficient administrative systems, and serve as a cornerstone of coordination and organization while working within the administrative team.